 - DO NOT use on broken skin.

 - Storage is not a critical issue with this herb mixture.
-However, we keep ours in a dark, dry and cool place (refrigerator is very good).
+However, we keep ours in a dark, dry, and cool place (the refrigerator is very good).

 Lately, with all these awful threats of plagues in the news, I have been spending my free time reading medical reports and ancient history books that discuss the times of the great plagues.